 The problems targeted by this wave of investment are obvious.
 SeaFreight lags behind other analogous industries in its ability to provide basic services like shipment visibility or the ability to clearly cost out a shipment.
-Limitations that have been in place since the industry began remain major impediments to the objective of providing customer-centric, cost-effective global SeaFreight transport.
+The push to decarbonize the industry is now in full swing but some technology needed to accomplish the goal is still in the laboratory.
+Limitations that have been in place since the industry began remain major impediments to the objective of providing customer-centric, cost-effective, carbon-neutral global SeaFreight transport.

 This is a fundamentally challenging situation.
 Basic technology building blocks are not in place to facilitate productive innovation.
 And a lot of the investment promising to change this is not guided by industry leaders or industry experts.
 Industry outsiders are looking to ‘disrupt’ without really understanding current and future constraints.